The-Home-ies/more-places-service/README.md

 - Response object
   - 200 Status Code

-## Delete: remove a specific listing
+## Delete: remove a listing from a listings more places array
 - Method
   - DELETE
 - Endpoint